-Exercise Price and Other Terms of Stock Appreciation Rights; No Repricing.
+Exercise Price; No Repricing or Exchange Program.
 The Compensation Committee, subject to the provisions of the 1995 Plan, shall have complete discretion to determine the terms and conditions of SARs granted under the 1995 Plan, provided, however, that (i) no SAR may be granted with a per share exercise price less than 100% fair market value on the date of grant, and (ii) no SAR may be repriced, including by means of an exchange for another award, without stockholder approval, including by means of an exchange for another award.
 However, SARs may be granted with a per share less than 100% fair market value on the date of grant pursuant to a merger or other corporate transaction.
+In addition, no SAR granted under the 1995 Plan may be repriced, without stockholder approval, including by means of an exchange for cash or another award.